mit-esp/new-esp-website/docs/_sources/modules/getting-started.rst.txt

 Additional local setup
 ----------------------

-I (songk) have a separate conda environment for this.
-I haven't tried other venvs but they should work too.
+songk has a separate conda environment for this.
+I haven't tried other venvs but they should work too. <!--- TODO: what are venvs how do?? --->

+You might need to install some other software before all the pip packages can install.
+Here's an initial list of what to install (should be tested on a blank environment):

+* `Microsoft C++ Build Tools <https://visualstudio.microsoft.com/visual-cpp-build-tools/>` (Install "Desktop development with C++" and check the optional install for "C++ x64/x86 build tools".)
+* `PostgreSQL <https://www.postgresql.org/download/>` (Use default options, and don't install the optional stuff at the end.)

-To get the dependencies needed for running the website, compiling documentation, etc. run ``pip install -r requirements.txt``
+To get the dependencies needed for running the website, compiling documentation, etc. run ``pip install -r requirements.txt``.
+If you run into issues with versions, ask an ESPider director to recompile and update the requirements.txt file.

 Navigating the website
 ======================